hyperledger-archives/fabric/docs/Setup/Chaincode-setup.md

 - [Option 2](#Option-2-Docker-for-Mac-or-Windows) using Docker for Mac or Windows
 - [Option 3](#Option-3-Docker-Toolbox) using Docker toolbox

-Using options *2* and *3* allow you to avoid having to build from and keep current a clone of the fabric GitHub repos.
+By using options *2* or *3*, above, you avoid having to build everything from scratch, and there's no need to keep a clone of the fabric GitHub repos current/up-to-date.
 Instead, you can simply pull and run the `fabric-peer` and `fabric-membersrvc` images directly from DockerHub.

 You will need multiple terminal windows - essentially one for each component.
 One runs the validating peer; another  runs the chaincode; the third runs the CLI or REST API commands to execute transactions.
 Finally, when running with security enabled, an additional fourth window is required to run the **Certificate Authority (CA)** server.
 Detailed instructions are provided in the sections below.